 "Why should I quit?
 Why don't you?"

+His eyes flashed at her.
 "Don't ask me that.
 Don't be stupid."
 He took a step closer.
 "Tell me exactly: what do you get from this?
-I mean, I know what I get from it, but," he said, genuinely interested, "what do you?"
+I mean, I know what I get from it, but," he said, "what do you?"

 She never answered him that night.
 She'd wanted to punch him – not in the face, but in the rib.
 To make him feel pain.
 Not because she wanted to hurt him, but because she wanted to give him a clue.